mahdiyazdani/Hypermarket/docs/managing-product-categories.md

 **Both** will display subcategories and products below that.*
 * Optionally, **Upload or Add Image**.<br/>
 *Hypermarket theme by default shows product category images on the homepage template.*

+?> Categories can also be **reordered** by **dragging and dropping** – this order will be used by default on the front end whenever the categories are listed.